Quasiperiodic Floquet-Thouless energy pump

-Note that the result above does not depend on the details of the initial filling: in particular, since Eq.~\eqref{eq:bec} is independent of $x_1$ (as long as $x_1$ is well within the bulk of the chain), fermions initialized on sites in the bulk do not contribute to the average rate of energy transfer to mode $k$.
-Hence only fermions near the edges of the chain contribute to the quantized energy pumping above.
-This establishes the bulk-edge correspondence for the chain.

-The quantized energy pumping in the quasiperiodic FTEP bears resemblance to the topological frequency conversion studied in Refs.~\cite{TQEP2,Fexch}, which encountered same quantized rate of energy transfer $\nu \mathcal{P}_0$ in a quasiperiodically driven spin.
-In Refs.~\cite{TQEP2,Fexch}, the opposing channels of quantized energy pumping were separated by the instantaneous energy gap of the Hamiltonian; in contrast, the counteracting channels of the FTEP are spatially separated.
-Due to this spatial separation, we expect that the 1d quasiperiodic FTEP allows for robustly observable quantization.

-\emph{Numerics ---} We now demonstrate quantized energy pumping of the quasiperiodic FTEP in numerical simulations.
-We simulated a model similar to the one we presented in the introduction, with driving parameters $d_1=d_3=1$, $d_{2}=-1$, $d_4 = 3$, while $\eta_1=-\eta_3 = 1$, $\eta_2=\eta_4 = 0$ [see text below Eq.~\eqref{eq:model}].
-In the absence of disorder and in the adiabatic limit, $\omega_2, W \to 0$, the analysis developed in Ref.~\cite{TQEP1} yields $\nu = 2$ for this model.
-According to the arguments above, we thus expect to find $\nu = 2$ for small, finite $\omega_2$ and $W$.
+The quantized energy transfer to mode $2$ is supported by topologically protected edge modes: through the relationship between the QFTEP and AFAI established above, the existence of chiral edge states in the AFAI implies that each end of the QFTEP supports a family of generalized Floquet states which are localized spatially but delocalized in frequency space.
+These families of states, or ``edge modes,'' are topologically protected features that can only disappear if full localization is destroyed in the bulk.
+When all states in one such topological edge mode are occupied, they collectively generate a quantized flow of energy to mode $2$ at the rate $\pm\nu \mathcal P_0$.
+Away from full occupation, we expect quantization persists if the particle density, $p(x)$, is locally uniform over the characteristic localization length scale of generalized Floquet states~\cite{Ye_2020}.
+In this case, the left and right topological edge modes are occupied with probability $p(0)$ and $p(L)$, respectively, resulting in the energy transfer rate $\nu \mathcal P_0[p(0)-p(L)]$.

-To confirm this, we simulated a chain of $L=200$ unit cells (i.e., $400$ sites) with open boundary conditions.
-We initialized the system by filling the leftmost 200 sites with fermions, while keeping the remaining sites empty.
-Using direct time evolution, we computed the time-averaged rate of energy transfer to mode $2$, $\bar{\mathcal P}_2$, by averaging $\langle \hat {\mathcal P}_2(t)\rangle$ over the time-interval from $0$ to $t_{\rm f} = 10\zs000\, T_1$.
+\emph{Numerical simulations ---} We demonstrate the quantized energy pumping of the QFTEP through numerical simulations of the model presented in the introduction.
+We simulated a system of $L=200$ unit cells ( $400$ sites) with open boundary conditions, initialized by only filling the leftmost 200 sites with fermions.
+Using direct time evolution, we computed the time-averaged rate of energy transfer to mode $2$, $\bar{\mathcal P}_2$, by averaging $\langle \hat {\mathcal P}_2(t)\rangle$ over the time-interval from $0$ to $t_{\rm f} = 10,\!000\, T_1$.
+Fig.~\ref{f2}(a) shows $\bar {\mathcal P}_2/\mathcal{P}_0$, as a function of $\omega_2$ and $W$~\cite{omega_sampling}.
+The data {indicate} a large plateau of quantized energy pumping ($\bar{\mathcal P}_2 = \mathcal{P}_0$) at finite values of $\omega_2$ and $W$, supporting our conclusions above.